ZooLab gives back.

 ZooLab's ambitions go beyond the UK.
 We want to support well organised conservation efforts wherever we can, like this project by Nkombi Volunteer Programme which highlights the issue of poaching in South Africa.

 Visiting Mankwe gives ZooLab staff the chance to discover the fascinating flora and fauna of Africa.
 The intention for our first trip in 2017 was to gather information and resources for our animal handling sessions, whilst gaining an insight into the conservation issues faced here.
-For the staff who have visited turned into something so much more.
+For the staff who have visited this turned into something so much more.

-So far, ZooLab have donated nearly £4,000 to help Mankwe’s to anti-poaching efforts and horn trimming programme.
+So far, ZooLab have donated nearly £4,000 to help Mankwe’s anti-poaching efforts and horn trimming programme.
 Every year we send a team of staff across to volunteer and learn more about the plight that the Rhinos face.
 It truly is a life changing experience for all involved.